 Senior Companionship with Licensed CNAs and Home Health Aides

 Non medical home care is a difficult subject to approach that offers both physical and emotional support.
 Senior Companionship often times is the encouragement people need to get out of bed in the morning.
+Limiting human interaction and self-isolating can fuel mood disorders such as depression and other behavior health issues.
 It can be hard to find a caregiver who meets all of your specific needs while also being somebody that you can trust.
 Thankfully, there are many different options available when it comes to non medical home care.
 Different levels of care are available based on the amount of care that you or your loved one needs.
-There are also many different payment options available, so you can find a plan that fits both your budget and your care needs.
-It is important to remember that it might take a few tries to find the perfect care plan.
-Often times, it takes a bit of trial and error to find the right provider and the right level of care.
-However, once you find a plan that works for you, aging in place at home can be a great option for both you and your loved ones.
+Often times, it takes a bit of trial and error to find the right caregiver and the right level of care.
+However, through our thorough matching process, aging in place at home can be a great option for both you and your loved ones.
 Accountable Home Care offers free in home assessments so we can help you determine your non medical needs.

 Utilizing Private Duty Home Care